oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-a-developer-an-api-help-page/rule.md

 ---

 www.northwind.com/swagger

-Bad example - default but now it is about help for your API)​​
+Bad example - default but now it is about help for your API)

-www.northwind.com/dev​
+www.northwind.com/dev
-OR​
+OR
 www.northwind.com/developer

-Bad example​​s
+Bad examples

 www.northwind.com/api